pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/1.png)

-**TROUBLESHOOTING** : The workflow might fail due to the fact it was nnot able to retreive incidents we created.
+**TROUBLESHOOTING** : The workflow might fail due to the fact it was not able to retreive incidents we created.
 This specifically happens when you use the DCLOUD.
 If this happens, to be able to move forward run the **u3_send_alert_to_webex_room.py** script from a terminal console.
-This wil simulate what the workflow is supposed to do.
+This wil simulate what the workflow is supposed to do. ( This misbehavior will be fixed later )

 ### CONGRATULATION !! you are ready for the last part of this lab.